 Dr Andreas Fulda is research active in the fields of EU-China relations as well as philanthropy and civil society in Greater China.

-He wrote his PhD thesis whilst working in Beijing as a development practitioner.
-As a consultant he helped design and implement three major capacity building initiatives for Chinese civil society organisations: the Participatory Urban Governance Programme for Migrant Integration (2006-07), the Social Policy Advocacy Coalition for Healthy and Sustainable Communities (2009-11) and the EU-China Civil Society Dialogue Programme on Participatory Public Policy (2011-14).
+He wrote his PhD thesis while working in Beijing as a development practitioner.
+As a consultant he helped design and implement three major capacity building initiatives for Chinese civil society organisations: the Participatory Urban Governance Programme for Migrant Integration (2006-07), the Social Policy Advocacy Coalition for Healthy and Sustainable Communities (2009-11) and the EU-China Civil Society Dialogue Programme (2011-14).

-His consultancy work over the past ten years has led to two additional book publications: a Chinese-language Policy Advocacy Manual on Environment and Health for NPOs (Zhongguo Huanjing Chubanshe, 2013) and the book Civil Society Contributions to Policy Innovation in the PR China (Palgrave Macmillan, 2015).
-For both book projects he enlisted twenty-eight leading scholars and civil society practitioners from around the world.
+Dr Fulda's consultancy work over the past fifteen years has led to two additional book publications: a Chinese-language Policy Advocacy Manual on Environment and Health for NPOs (Zhongguo Huanjing Chubanshe, 2013) and the book Civil Society Contributions to Policy Innovation in the PR China (Palgrave Macmillan, 2015).
+For both book projects Dr Fulda enlisted twenty-eight leading scholars and civil society practitioners from around the world.
 Both publications are testament to his highly collaborative working style.

-Dr Andreas Fulda's papers are published in internationally referred journals such as Critical Asian Studies, International Quarterly for Asian Studies, Political Science and Politics, Journal of the British Association for Chinese Studies, Journal of Contemporary China and Journal of Church and State.
+Dr Fulda's papers are published in internationally referred journals such as Critical Asian Studies, International Quarterly for Asian Studies, Political Science and Politics, Journal of the British Association for Chinese Studies, Journal of Contemporary China and Journal of Church and State.
 He has written commentaries and country profiles for German media, e.g. Das Parlament, F.A.Z.-Institut, and IP Journal of the German Council on Foreign Relations and also regularly publishes opinion editorials for international media ranging from the South China Morning Post, The Guardian, The Independent, The Conversation to China Daily.
 Dr Fulda also frequently appears as a commentator on current Chinese affairs on Al Jazeera (see Newshour appearance on 24 October 2016, https://vimeo.com/188666282 as well as Inside story appearance on 15 July 2017, https://www.youtube.com/watch?v=RNX-Yhab2cc).